 Rich, elegant, delicious…all describe this dessert for a very special occasion.
 This recipe is from Paula Deen, apparently before she began her reduced sugar/low fat diet!
 To her credit she ‘same clean’ regards to her diagnosis of Type2 Diabetes.
 EVERYTHING IN MODERATION…that was even Julia Child’s mantra about butter.

 So make this simple, wonderful dessert…just don’t make it every day!
 Once you cut into this exquisite bite it is easy to see why they call it “lava” cake.
 It really does erupt like a volcano!

-MOTLEN LAVA CAKES
+MOLTEN LAVA CAKES

 6 (1 ounce) squares bittersweet chocolate